sanjar-notes/react/home/2_Resources/2_React_the_complete_guide/10_side-effects,_reducers,_contextAPI/117_useReducer_hook.md

 	const [stateVar, dispatchFunc] = useReducer(reducerFunc, intialArg, initFunc);
 			// the initial value is now initFunc(initialArg).
 	```

 ### What
 - [Here](https://github.com/exemplar-codes/react-hello-world/blob/5a83a92598ad832fb882a43ede103946b9815458/src/Apps/UseReducerDemo/UseReducerDemo.jsx) is a simple example.

-So `useReducer` is like a syntax sugar (FIXME: is it like, or totally?) of  `useState`, functionally.
+So `useReducer` is a syntax sugar of  `useState`, functionally.

+[Here](https://devtrium.com/posts/how-to-use-react-usereducer-hook#what-is-react-usereducer-hook-and-how-to-use-it)'s a good article for useReducer I took info from.